 Contributions of donated, non-cash assets are recognized and recorded at their fair values in the period received.
 Contributions of donated services that create or enhance non-financial assets or that require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-During the year ended December 31, 2012 and 2011, these products, supplies and advertising costs in the amount of \$406,875 and \$325,797, respectively, were recorded as both revenue and expense in the consolidated statements of activities.
+During the year ended December 31, 2013 and 2012, these products, supplies, legal consulting services and advertising costs in the amount of \$424,512 and \$406,875, respectively, were recorded as both revenue and expense in the consolidated statements of activities.
 The Organization also received a significant amount of donated services from unpaid volunteers who assisted in fund-raising and other programs of the Organization.
-These amounts have not been recognized in the consolidated statements of activities because the criteria for recognition have not been satisfied.
-The Organization estimates such amounts to be approximately \$450,000 in 2012 and 2011, respectively.
+These amounts were not recognized in the consolidated statements of activities because the criteria for recognition were not satisfied.
+The Organization estimates such amounts to be approximately \$450,000 in 2013 and 2012, respectively.